mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Severn in Gloucestershire
 - River levels continue to rise as a result of widespread heavy rainfall.

-Flooding is expected to continue over the weekend.
+Flooding may continue over the next few days.

 Flooding may affect low lying land and roads adjacent the River Severn from Tewkesbury to Gloucester.
 Locations that may be affected include Apperley, Maisemore, Hempstead, Minsterworth Ham and Quedgley.
 Severn Ham, Tewkesbury starts to fill.

-Predicted peaks:- Mythe 3.7m to 4.2m on 16/11 PM, Haw Bridge 4.5m to 5.0m on 19/11 PM.
+Predicted peaks:- Mythe 3.9m to 4.3m on 17/11 AM, Haw Bridge 4.8m to 5.1m on 17/11 AM.

 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes
+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Flood alert: River Leadon catchment
-- River levels remain high as a result of widespread heavy rain.
+- River levels are falling but remain high, risk of flooding continues.

 Flooding may affect low lying land and roads adjacent to the River Leadon.

 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - River levels continue to rise as a result of widespread heavy rainfall.

-Flooding may continue over the weekend.
+Flooding may continue over the next few days.

 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.

-Predicted peaks:- Evesham 2.5m to 2.9m on 15/11 night, Bredon 2.2m to 2.7m on 16/11 PM.
+Predicted peaks:- Evesham 2.3m to 2.5m on 16/11AM, Bredon 2.5m to 2.8m on 16/11 PM.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Warning no longer in force: Bristol Frome catchment
 - Flood alert no longer in force: Bristol Frome catchment